 Due to the COVID-19 emergency, we encourage those involved in any cases to register for E-Notify, a free text/email alert system, to receive notice of court date changes.
-Many court dates have either been postponed or changed to an online, Zoom format.
+Most court appearances are now done via Zoom, a live online platform.

 Because of COVID-19 restrictions, Ex Parte matters must be scheduled by Judge Collins’ Judicial Assistant (JA), Michelle Gipson.
 Please contact her by email at firstname.lastname@example.org.
 Ex Parte matters include brief uncontested matters.